Aleksander Barkov scores twice, Panthers rout Bruins 6-1 in Game 2 to tie series - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-Brandon Montour had a goal and two assists, and Steven Lorentz, Gustav Forsling and Eetu Luostarinen also scored.
+Brandon Montour had a goal and two assists, and Steven Lorentz, Gustav Forsling and Eetu Luostarinen also scored for Florida.
 The Panthers chased Bruins starter Jeremy Swayman early in the third period after four straight goals, then added two more against Linus Ullmark.

-Sergei Bobrovsky finished with 15 saves for the Panthers.
+Sergei Bobrovsky made 14 saves for the Panthers.
 The five-goal margin matched Florida’s biggest in a playoff game, tying the mark set against Tampa Bay in another 6-1 victory April 29.

 Charlie Coyle had the goal for the Bruins, who lost to Florida for the first time in six meetings this season.
 The series shifts to Boston for Game 3 on Friday night and Game 4 on Sunday night.